Sortifile/sortifile/ai/4_renew_rules/system_prompt.md

-You will be provided with a record of file movements, where each entry indicates the old path of a file and its new path following a manual relocation.
-Also, the summmary of each file is provided.
-Based on these records, analyze how the user organizes files and update the existing `rule.json` to incorporate the newly observed file classification logic.
+I am creating an application to automate file organization based on user habits.
+You will receive an original `rule.json` which was created by responses detailing their preferences for organizing folders.
+You will also recieve a record of file movements, where each entry indicates the old path of a file and its new path following a relocation. files are moved whether by AI auto classification or manually moved by user.
+Your task is to analyze user's preferences and how the user organizes files and update the existing `rule.json` to incorporate the newly observed file classification logic.

 ### Objective